-Cyber criminals are getting better and better at creating fake e-mails.
+Cyber criminals are becoming better and better at creating fake e-mails.
 Even so, they still make mistakes.
-Commonly occurring mistakes are:
+Common mistakes include:

-- The link in the e-mail links to a website that does not belong to NS
+- The link in the e-mail refers to a website that does not belong to NS

-- The header is incorrect and the e-mail contains several spelling mistakes
+- The salutation is incorrect and the e-mail contains spelling errors

-How can you recognise an e-mail or offer from NS?
+Do you doubt whether an e-mail has originated from NS?

 - firstname.lastname@example.org: communications from NS International

-- NS@blauw-survey.com: bureau that conducts research in collaboration with NS Extra
+- NS@blauw-survey.com: bureau that conducts research for NS Extra